SME Limited: M10

 The M10 arm launched in 1999 is derived from the Series 300 Model 309 (but with lower grade ABEC 1 bearings) is only for use with the SME Model 10 turntable.

 Series M2

 The Series M2 arm launched in 2004 is the companies lowest spec currently available, and the only arm made by SME that can be bought separately at this time.
 It comes in three models with lengths of 9, 10 and 12 inches.

 Series VA

 The Series VA arm is only available on the Model 60 turntable.
 It is an advanced version of the Series V tonearm which has been extensively sonically improved by use of a non-metallic tonearm CNC machined from an advanced polymer resin material with high density and high rigidity properties.
 The Series VA tonearm tube is acoustically inert with a significantly reduced resonance signature, optimised effective mass and a wide cartridge balance weight range.

-Turntables

-Model 30

-The Model 30 was SME's first turntable, launched in 1991.
-It was their flagship model up until the launch of the Model 60 in 2022.
-The turntable weighs 42 kg (excluding arm, power unit or speed control unit).
-In subsequent years the 30 MkII, 30/12 and 30 Diamond models were released.

-Model 20

-The Model 20 was SME's second turntable, launched in 1992.
-It was inspired by the Model 30 and designed to meet a lower price point.
-The turntable weighs 26 kg (excluding arm, power unit or speed control unit).
-In subsequent years the 20 MkII and 20/12 models were released.

-Model 10

-The Model 10 was SME's third turntable, launched in 1999.
-It was a totally new design from the 30 and 20, and was SME's "entry level" turntable, which was intended to be sold with arm included (either M10 or IV.Vi).
-The turntable weighs 16 kg (excluding power unit or speed control unit).

-Model 15

-The Model 15 was SME's fourth turntable, launched in 2015.
-It was an upgraded design of the Model 10 design, with improved materials and using a suspension based on the one used in the Model 20.
-The turntable weighs 19 kg (excluding arm, power unit or speed control unit).

-Model 60

-The Model 60 is SME's fifth turntable, launched in 2022.
-It is their current flagship model and a comprehensively new design.
-The turntable is only available with the Series VA tonearm.
-The turntable weighs 48 kg (excluding power unit or speed control unit).